LW-SI/MVP/about.markdown

 - A searchable repository for a club's scout reports
 - A way to organise scouting assignments
 - A recruitment planning board where shortlists can be created
-- An interface to search the FM database for players/user-created content
+- An interface to search the FM database for players/other FM data
 - A dashboard from which to access the other features and view key information at a glance

 #### Scout Reports